Young asian man massage on his hand and arm for relief pain

 Your doctor may advise or prescribe medication for your psoriatic arthritis symptoms.
 The good news is that there are several drugs used to treat psoriatic arthritis, which expands your options for drug treatment.
 These drugs include:

-• Immunosuppressants.
-They calm down your immune systems, which goes sideways in psoriatic arthritis.
+• Immunosuppressants: They calm down your immune system, which goes sideways in psoriatic arthritis.

 2. Steroid Injections